Perspective | Ford Foundation’s president is apologizing for the wrong thing

 For instance, what else might have been worth addressing in his tweets?
 Which aspect of Walker’s statement in support of postponing the Guston show might have caused more upset?

-Was it the part where he used a term for having problems discerning pitch, which some deaf people might have construed as a reference to them?
+Was it the part where he used a term for having problems discerning pitch, which some deaf people might have mistakenly construed as a reference to them?
 Or was it the part where he offered his support for censoring one of America’s most influential artists, in the process disappointing art lovers around the world, putting freedom of artistic expression in jeopardy, and sending a chilling signal to artists about what will be permissible and what won’t?

 We live in a democracy, and it’s okay to have different opinions about Philip Guston and his imagery.
 Even though he was an avowed anti-racist who has influenced some of today’s most brilliant and politically engaged Black artists, some people are not going to like some of his imagery.